Jonathan Marland, Baron Marland: Other

 Lord Marland frequently provides commentary on British Politics.
 He initiated the Peer Review Podcast, featuring interviews with a curated selection of House of Lords Peers in 2023.

 Other interests

 Away from business and politics, Marland has interests in the arts and sport.

 In December 2021, the Prime Minister appointed Lord Marland as a Trustee of the British Museum.

-He is the chairman of Tickets for Troops and sits on the advisory board of the International Churchill Society, formerly known as The Churchill Centre UK, where he previously served as chairman.
+He is the chairman of Tickets for Troops.
+He was the former Chairman of the International Churchill Society, formerly known as The Churchill Centre UK.
 He is a Founding Trustee of the Atlantic Partnership.

 He is a former trustee of the Holburne Museum in Bath, and Development Board Member of the Royal Academy of Arts.

 He was the president of The Commonwealth Youth Orchestra and Choir, and served as chairman and trustee for the Guggenheim UK Charitable Trust for 20 years.
 He was a member of the Peggy Guggenheim Museum Executive Board.